The least you need to know about writing a resume.

 - Standard margins are 1 inch all around.
 Make sure there is enough white space and that you don’t fill the page so fully that your document becomes difficult to read or unappealing.

 As with all writing, a resume will benefit from revision based on feedback from multiple audiences.
 If you are a UW-Madison student, you have many great resources available to you.
 Letters and Sciences students have the L&S Career Center, Engineers have Engineering Career Services, Nursing students have the School of Nursing Career Services, students in Education have EPCS, Pharmacy students have Career Development Services, and Business students have access to the Business Career Center.
 For individual feedback on a draft resume, these offices are a great resource, but we also recommend you consult with professors who know your field.

 Additionally, if you are a student at UW-Madison, the Writing Center would be happy to give you a writing teacher’s feedback on a resume draft.
 We see many resumes from all kinds of students in the Writing Center, and our instructors will help you fit your resume to your particular audience based on the job description you provide.
-To make an appointment, call 6082631992 or submit your resume via email and hear from an instructor within 3 business days.
-You can also work with us on a first come first served basis via Skype or at one of our satellites.
-To learn more about our various services, see this page.
+To make an appointment, call 6082631992 or create an appointment via WCOnline and hear from an instructor either via Written Feedback or over a Virtual Meeting.

 Click on the examples below to view sample resumes in PDF format.